Home ยป Recipes ยป Breakfast ยป Soft and Sweet Blueberry Buckle Recipe

 • Let it cool: Give the cake time to rest after baking.
 This helps it set and keeps the slices from crumbling.

-• Play with add-ins: For extra flavor, add cinnamon to the topping or fold lemon zest, chopped nuts, or white chocolate chips into the batter.
-You can also finish the cake with a dusting of powdered sugar, a drizzle of glaze, or a spoonful of whipped cream.
+• Play with toppings: Finish the cake with a dusting of powdered sugar, a drizzle of glaze, or a spoonful of whipped cream.
+I photographed it here with vanilla bean ice cream.
+YUM!

 How to Store This Recipe